fatimaiqbal34/Task1-Week1/README.md

 Because observations from the same client may be related, a more conservative client-grouped validation was also performed using `GroupShuffleSplit`.

-The client-grouped validation kept records from the same client together rather than allowing the same client to appear in both training and testing data.
+The client-grouped evaluation kept records from the same client together.

 This produced:

 **57.24% accuracy**

-The grouped result is treated as the more conservative estimate of generalization to unseen clients.
+---

 ## 7. V2 Evaluation Results